-Caveat: at this moment, there can be unexpected side-effects to this function, like updating some of the \marks and \inserts.
+Caveat: there can be unexpected side-effects to this function, like updating some of the \marks and \inserts.
 Also note that the content of h is the original node list n: if you call node.free(h) you will also free the node list itself, unless you explicitly set the list field to nil beforehand.
 And in a similar way, calling node.free(n) will invalidate h as well!

-8.2.1.18 node.vpack
+8.7.14 vpack